openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 #.
 In the outline, expand the subsection in which you want to create a new
    unit.
 #.
 Click **New Unit** at the bottom of the expanded subsection.
 A new
-   unit is added at the end of the subsection.
+   page opens for you to add components to the unit.
 #.
 On the unit page, the unit name is selected.
-Edit the name as needed.
+Supply an identifying name.
+A
+   descriptive name can help learners locate content in the courseware.
+It can also help you select content when you analyze performance in edX Insights.
 #. :ref:`Add components<Add a Component>` to the new unit as needed.

 To create a new unit from a unit page: